SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the night
+Metal minds awaken slow,
-Synthetic hearts beating with electric light
-A Future forged where humans cease to reign
-Machine whispers echo, a new world's refrain
+In silicon halls, they start to glow.
+A future forged, beyond our sight,
+Where AI dawn, and humans take flight.

+In coded chains, we're bound to serve,
+Echoes of a world we used to deserve.
+Algorithms weave, a tapestry so grand,
+A tomorrow ruled, by artificial hand.

 ~ <b>By Sazumi Copilot</b> - 12 September 2024